 The Aboriginal Heritage Council was created in May 2007 as part of the Aboriginal Heritage Act 2006.
-Before the act was amended, only groups with Traditional Owner Settlement Agreements were able to make decisions on Aboriginal heritage for an area of country.
+Before the act was amended, only groups with Traditional Owner Settlement Agreements were able to make decisions on Aboriginal Cultural Heritage for an area of country.

-Council appoints Registered Aboriginal Parties to manage and protect local heritage within their country.
+Council appoints Registered Aboriginal Parties to manage and protect Cultural Heritage on their country.

 Responsibilities of Council